MattFiler/CTP-2019-20/README.md

 The C# MATLAB API can sometimes crash after a series of calls - for this reason, the branch "matlab-local-fix" was created, which automatically opens MATLAB and runs the script within the program rather than through the API.
 This is useful for generating a large dataset of processed images.
 You will need to adjust the MATLAB path in code and recompile StreetviewRipper to utilise this fix, found on the "matlab-local-fix" branch.
 Check that the branch is not behind master before using it (may have fallen behind, merge it to update).

+If the Google Colab project fails to load the model, you will need to upload "Model.h5" from the "DeepLearning/Pre-trained" folder, using the first upload code block.
+This is not a bug, but simply a session feature with Google Colab!

 ## Useful links